The Daily Show

 This format isn't set in stone, however.
 The interview segment is occasionally extended into the second block, usually this happens when the interview has far more potential than any of the produced segments on hand or when the guest has a high degree of notoriety, like former presidents (Bill Clinton and Jimmy Carter have both appeared), dignitaries (Pakistani President Pervez Musharraf) and controversial figures (Bernard Goldberg).
 The final minutes of the show are taken up lately by an occasional conversation between Stewart and Stephen Colbert, host of The Colbert Report (a Daily Show spin-off), through a fiberoptic link between their shows and, ultimately, the Moment of Zen.

-The series has spun off two similar programs.
-The aforementioned Colbert Report was derived from a fake commercial in which Stephen Colbert played the role of a loud-mouthed pundit in the style of Bill O'Reilly.
+The series spun off The Colbert Report, which was derived from a fake commercial in which Stephen Colbert played the role of a loud-mouthed pundit in the style of Bill O'Reilly.
 It began broadcasting in 2004.
-A second program, currently titled Important Things with Demetri Martin will be hosted by Demetri Martin and produced by Stewart's Busboy Productions Inc. Martin has occasionally filed reports as the show's "youth correspondent" on the recurring segment Trendspotting.
-Important Things is set to begin in the second half of 2008.

 Comedy Central